calfav/PLATINUM-CONSULTS-SALES-ANALYSIS/README.md

  - Invest in marketing and promotions during peak sales seasons to maximize revenue for example January(new year season), February(Valentine's season), and April (Easter season).
  - Miss.
 Nancy is the best-performing salesperson of the year, it is recommended she gets promoted to the western region of the company to improve the company's productivity.
  - Ms. Jan has the lowest sales on the list, she needs some more courses on learning about marketing.

+### Limitations

+I had to remove all zero values from budget and revenue columns because they would have affected the accuracy of my conclusions from the analysis.